tiepdotme/reangdeba.xyz/misc/me.markdown

 **What's with the emojis?**<br>
 Umm, I love emojis.
 I think they are beautiful and can cheer people up.
 They also help in getting your point across better as compared to using only words to communicate.
 You'll find lots of 'em on this site.
 What's your favourite emoji?
 Mine is 🍫.

-You can provide an anonymous feedback [here](https://forms.gle/k95pq3vrWCSjwEtJA).
+You can leave an anonymous feedback [here](https://forms.gle/k95pq3vrWCSjwEtJA).